dbsxfz/EscapingDOV/README.md

 ## Pipeline Overview

-The following figure (`pipeline.pdf`) provides a high-level overview of our workflow, detailing the steps from dataset preparation to model distillation:
+The following figure (`pipeline.png`) provides a high-level overview of our workflow, detailing the steps from dataset preparation to model distillation:

 ![Pipeline Overview](pipeline.png)